-Dr. Mary Beth Bennett is a recognized performer, composer and improviser living in historic Richmond, Virginia.
-She serves on the adjunct music faculty of the University of Richmond where she is staff accompanist and teaches music courses when needed.
-As well, she is the Organist/Choirmaster of Seventh Street Christian Church.
+Mary Beth Bennett is a recognized performer, improviser and composer living in historic Richmond, Virginia.
+She serves on the adjunct music faculty of the University of Richmond, and is Director of Music Ministries of First Presbyterian Church of Gloucester, Virginia.

-Her albums have garnered critical acclaim, and her performances and compositions have been featured on NPR's Pipe Dreams with Michael Barone.
-Her compositions are published by Augsburg-Fortress, Concordia, Broadman, National, and World Library of Sacred Music publishing Companies.
+Dr. Bennett’s recordings have garnered critical acclaim, and her performances and compositions have been broadcast on National Public Radio’s “Pipedreams” with Michael Barone.
+Her compositions are published by Augsburg, Concordia, National, World Library, G.I.A., Hope and Oxford University Press publishing companies.